Rick Swenton

 While working at Sun Microsystems I had the pleasure of exploring all kinds of Sun hardware at home with a fair amount of experience installing and configuring Solaris 6 through Solaris 10 and Sun-Branded SuSE Linux.
 I was the office geek with the Triple-Boot laptop that could boot Windows, Linux and Solaris.
 At one point in time I had a SunBlade 100.
 Sun Ultra-1, Ultra-5 and two Ultra-30 systems at home with an S1 Storage Array.
 I had them all "phoning home" under Sun's Net Connect to show customers how easy it was to monitor their systems and report problems.

 In the old days I was an expert hacker of the Motorola Razr V3c, the Palm Treo 655p and the Nokia N770 and N800 Internet Tablets.
 I used to tether the Razr to the N800 over Bluetooth and the 1G cell network at 19.2kbps!
 In 2000 my daughter was using AOL Instant Messenger to converse with her middle school friends from my car using the 1G cell connection through my laptop.
 They never believed her that we were in the car driving around.
 I had the original Droid 1 with Cyanogen Mod 5!
 Today I continue to push the limits of current Android-based phones and tablets.
-I currently enjoy my Google Pixel 4 using Google Fi service, rooted and with an unlocked bootloader, of course.

 I am a licensed Amateur Radio Operator and repeater builder.
 My callsign is WR1S (formerly W1RHS and WA1LMV) I hold an Extra Class License.
 In 1969 I obtained my Novice License as WN1LMV when I was 16.
 I held the call sign WA1LMV since 1970 when I received my General License.
 I started a Ham Radio club in high school and we installed a tower on the school roof.
 I was probably the only person who could walk on the roof during a school day without anyone becoming concerned.
 Can you imagine if anyone tried that today?
 Besides operating voice modes I also communicated with other hams using Teletype machines back in the 1970s.
 My first Teletype was a Model 15.
 [You Tube Video] Can you imagine using one of these in a rented apartment?
 I also had Model 19, 28ASR and 35ASR machines.
 [You Tube Video] Thanks to a good friend in the phone company, I had the special service tools and service manuals.
 I became proficient at repairing all kinds of problems.
 You know these are old because they print in upper case only!